Human Factors in Healthcare

 Recommendations - Commission on education and training for patient safety 2016.

-The training equips participants with a set of non-technical skills that complement technical competency and include teamwork, situation awareness, decision making, communication and workload management.
-Healthcare staff need to recognise that human error is inevitable and that cooperative and collaborative teams are the greatest asset to achieving safety and high reliability in complex and hazardous work environments.
-The training provides participants with an in depth understanding of the human causes of error and thereby develops the ability to take a proactive approach to the avoidance, trapping and mitigating of errors.
+Healthcare staff need to recognise that human error is inevitable and that cooperative and collaborative teams are the greatest asset to achieving safety and reliability in complex and hazardous work environments.
+The Human Factors in Healthcare managers course provides participants with an in depth understanding of the human and organisational causes of error and provides the knowledge and tools to enable a proactive approach to the avoidance, trapping and mitigating of errors.

 Human Factors in Healthcare Managers Course